-He was asked—no, told—by an ESPN personality, on the spot, on live, national television, to say “Roll Tide”, which he did, and then “War Eagle”, which ha ha, sure, OK, whatever, “War Eagle.”
+He was asked—no, told—by an ESPN personality, on the spot, live, on national television, to say “Roll Tide”, which he did, and then “War Eagle”, which he… ha ha, sure, OK, whatever, “War Eagle”… he did.
 But ESPN wouldn’t take the cameras off him, even as they talked about how they should probably take the cameras off him.

-Talk more about this crazy thing you did, Marked Man!
+Talk more about this crazy thing you did!

 “It was hard, it was real hard to do because I spent four good years in Auburn and my heart’s in Auburn, but you know, I’m a cheerleader, and I’m cheering for my team.”

 It was the last time Christopher Bailey cheered for his team, or any team.